Boiling Water Taps: Guidance for compliance with NHBC Standards and Building Control

 • A formal relaxation/dispensation of requirement G3 (3) (a) to be sought and gained from the relevant local authority.
 This would need to be done by the builder and a copy of the relaxation/dispensation decision should be provided to us by the builder.

-Note that as an Approved Inspector, we do not have the power of relaxation/dispensation, so for NHBC Building Control sites, such applications must still be made to the relevant local authority.
+Note that as a Registered Building Control Approver, we do not have the power of relaxation/dispensation, so for NHBC Building Control sites, such applications must still be made to the relevant local authority.

 Boiling water taps of the type described in paragraph c) above do not contravene regulation G3 (3 )(a) and continue to be acceptable.